 2. Review shows errors

-2. Error reviews: Doing it the old-fashioned way leads to the possibility that their scanner has trouble deciphering your writing.
-If this is the case, your taxes must be reviewed by an actual person, and this can take up to several days.
+If review of your tax return shows errors, your tax refund could be delayed.
+Doing it the old fashioned way (a paper return) leads to the possibility that the IRS scanner has trouble deciphering your writing.
+If this is the case, your taxes must be reviewed by an actual person, and this can take several days, particularly with fewer professionals working at the IRS due to budget cuts.
 Tax information is then entered into a computer and put into a raw data file.
-An editing program checks it for mistakes, like extra zeros on income or a wrong social security number.
+An editing program checks it for mistakes, like extra zeros on income or a wrong Social Security number.

 The IRS asks that you do not contact them in an effort to get your refund faster.
 They recommend you use their “Where’s My Refund?” tool to track it yourself.
 Every 24 hours, the site is updated, usually in the evening.
 You can start checking it 24 hours after e-filing or 4 weeks after it is mailed in.
 Putting in some personal information will let you know if it’s been approved, and when it’s been sent.

 The IRS may need some additional information at times.
 If they do, they will get in touch with you, usually by mail.
 Remember, the IRS never sends emails, nor will they ever reach you by phone.
 There are a number of tax scams that will target unsuspecting people this way.

 If you are still unsure where your refund is, contact the IRS Tax Help Line for Individuals – 1-800-829-1040 (TTY/TDD 1-800-829-4059).